xames3/smart/docs/source/projects/xsnumpy.rst

 taught me something profound... what seemingly appears simple on the surface often hides massive complexity underneath.

-And so, I realised, printing a NumPy array from scratch was a rabbit hole!!!
+And so, I realised, printing a NumPy array from scratch was a rabbit hole!!

 .. seealso::